 There’s also the stigma that comes with mental health conditions like anxiety, depression and trauma.
 These issues can all lead to substance abuse, indicating a need for dual diagnosis disorder treatment.
 If you’re suffering from depression or anxiety, you may feel broken and fear that others will see you the same way.
 If you’ve been a victim of sexual assault or domestic abuse, you may fear backlash if you come forward and ask for help.

 In addition to feelings of fear, blame and guilt, home responsibilities also prevent women from going to rehab.
 If you have children at home, you may not be able to rely on alternative child care while you’re getting treatment.
 And if you’re a working mom, you may feel that there just isn’t any way you can put your career and family responsibilities on hold when you’re already stretched so thin as it is.
-And of course, you may fear legal repercussions or custody battles if you struggled with addiction during or directly after your pregnancy to cope with chronic pain or postpartum depression.
+Overcoming fear and asking for help for alcohol addiction can be especially challenging if you fear legal repercussions or custody battles due to your struggles with addiction during or directly after your pregnancy to cope with chronic pain or postpartum depression.

 How to Get the Addiction Help You Deserve